Olaparib (By mouth)

 Drugs and Foods to Avoid:

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

 - Some foods and medicines can affect how olaparib works.
 Tell your doctor if you are using any of the following:

-- Aprepitant, boceprevir, bosentan, modafinil, nefazodone, rifampicin, St John's wort, telaprevir
+- Aprepitant, boceprevir, bosentan, carbamazepine, crizotinib, diltiazem, imatinib, modafinil, nafcillin, nefazodone, phenytoin, rifampicin, St John's wort, telaprevir, or verapamil

 - Medicine to treat an infection, including HIV infection

 - Do not eat grapefruit or Seville oranges, or drink grapefruit juice while you are using this medicine.